gauransh18/Resilience-Lab/README.md

 ## Logging

 Logs are collected using Fluentd and stored in Elasticsearch.
 You can visualize them using Kibana (if configured).

+Note: Elasticsearch, Fluentd, and Kibana have been initiated in the project.
+Full implementation and configuration details will be provided in future updates.

 ## Running Chaos Tests